AmberSahdev/Open-Interface/README.md

 ### <ins>Future</ins> 🔮
 (*with better models trained on video walkthroughs like Youtube tutorials*)
+- "Create a couple of bass samples for me in Garage Band for my latest project."
+- "Read this design document for a new feature, edit the code on Github, and submit it for review."
 - "Find my friends' music taste from Spotify and create a party playlist for tonight's event."
-- "Create a couple of bass samples for me in Garage Band for my latest project."
 - "Take the pictures from my Tahoe trip and make a White Lotus type montage in iMovie."

 ### <ins>Notes</ins> 📝